muhammadahmedkhan0459-del/AI-final-lab/README.md

 Here are the step by step instructions to run this:

- I am on windows enviroment I am using python and pip in command , you might have to use python3  and pip3 and you might have to build virtual environment using follwoing command python3 -m venv venv source venv/bin/activate
+ I am on windows enviroment I am using python and pip in command , you might have to use python3  and pip3 as you are on mac and you might have to build virtual environment using follwoing command python3 -m venv venv source venv/bin/activate